-Throughout the year, we also published various informative blog posts, new Ask the Alliance posts, educational “Copybites” videos, and fun Creator Spotlight posts featuring our talented creator members.
+Throughout the year, we also published various informative blog posts, new FAQ posts, educational “Copybites” videos, and fun Creator Spotlight posts featuring our talented creator members.
 Additionally, our site features new resources like the DMCA Directory for creators and the Find A Copyright Owner page.
 Please check out our website to learn more about our organization, its activities, copyright law, and how you can become more involved.
 Happy Holidays, and we look forward to spending another year with our individual creators!

 Photo Credit: marekuliasz/iStock/thinkstock